Estimated reading time: 15 minutes

 - It’s expensive, but the tax rates aren’t.
 The lack of income tax and low VAT rate (just five per cent) means that while living standards are high, the government doesn’t make any dent at all in your monthly paycheck.

-Let’s talk for a minute about cash – because your budget will heavily influence any international move.
+Let’s talk briefly about cash – because your budget will heavily influence any international move.

 We’ll run through typical living expenses later, but it’s worth remembering that, while general costs are relatively high, they aren’t significantly different from average prices in the UK.